syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 ## Accessible PDF

-The Blink HTML converter support preserving tags from HTML to PDF using EnableAccessibilityTags property in BlinkConverterSettings class.
-Refer to the following code snippet.
+The Blink HTML converter supports preserving tags from HTML to PDF using the EnableAccessibilityTags property in the BlinkConverterSettings class.
+Refer to the following code sample.

 N> This support fully depends on the Chromium headless browser.
 Our converter preserves the tags, same as the saved PDF from Chrome.